kurtosis-tech/kurtosis/docs/docs/starlark-reference/plan.md

 The instruction returns a `struct` with [future references][future-references-reference] to the ouput and exit code of the command, alongside with future-reference to the file artifact names that were generated.
    * `result.output` is a future reference to the output of the command
    * `result.code` is a future reference to the exit code
-   *  `result.file_artifacts` is a future reference to file artifact names that was generated and can be used by the `files` property of `ServiceConfig` or `run_sh` instruction.
+   *  `result.file_artifacts` is a future reference to the names of the file artifacts that were generated and can be used by the `files` property of `ServiceConfig` or `run_sh` instruction.
 An example is shown below:-

 ```python